 Doing this will mean that if the market does well, so will your investments, but if it falls your investments will too.
 Now, as you’re being lazy, you could just let it do its thing, taking a long term approach and not worrying about the short-term rise and falls.
 Or there is another option…

 Give it to someone else

 Want to be really lazy with your investing and still have heaps of potential?
 Robo-investing lets you do exactly that.
 At Wealthify, all you need to do is tell us how much money you want to invest, how much risk you’d like to take, and whether or not you want ethical investments.
+You can also choose to invest in a Stocks and Shares ISA, a General Investment Account, a Junior ISA, or even a SIPP – aka a personal pension).
 We’ll do absolutely everything else.

 You can check in whenever you want, or you could just leave it to do its thing.
 Our experts will look after your money, making changes when we need to to keep your Plan on track.
 You could set up a Direct Debit and keep the money rolling in or just add to it whenever you feel like it.
 There’s no pressure, no minimum investment amounts, and we’ll just do our thing while you do whatever you want.

 Please remember that past performance is not a reliable indicator of your future results.